-The world of online marketing is always changing.
-Search engines alter their algorithms, there’s a new player in paid search in town, and websites need to be redesigned.
-But what doesn’t change is the importance of content.
-Sure, how you write content and where you publish it to might change, but content has been for several years now the king of online marketing and the crux of success.
+The world of online marketing is constantly changing.
+Search engines alter their algorithms, maybe there’s a new player spending money paid search in town, and websites need to be redesigned and updated.
+But what doesn’t change is the importance of having quality content.
+Sure, how you write content and where you publish it might change, but content has been for several years the king of online marketing and the crux of success.
 They say content is king for a reason.

 But how do you create content once your web pages have been set up?
 Blogging is the most effective way to continually populate your website with useful, shareable content that truly speaks to your audience and has an impact on your marketing efforts.

-You’re different than the doctor down the street, so make it a point to show that in your blog posts.
+You’re different, and better than the doctor down the street, so make it a point to show that in your blog posts.
 By blogging about what’s happening at your practice, new technologies you’ve adopted, and anything else that shows how you’re different, you’re giving patients a front row seat to watching how your practice is unique.

 One of the main metrics Google uses to determine website ranking in their search engine is on-site engagement.
 A blog keeps people on your website, encourages them to click around by reading other blog posts, and encourages them to share your post with their social networks.

 Get Your Name Out There

 Because blog posts are often shared by visitors to your website, your practice is getting free visibility to a vast network of connections that might need your services.
 And because the post is shared by people’s friends there’s an inherent trust that comes as a result.

 We know blogging is an important part of marketing for doctors, but what do you do if you aren’t a marketer?
 Ideally, you’d work with a medical marketing company who knows how to serve your practice and your audience.
 When working with a company it’s important that you play a part in creating topics that work for your audience.

 Here are a Few Idea On What You Can Post About